indrayam/coding-nerd-notes/modern-java/modern-java-learning-notes.md

   - Java's GC only knows how to release memory allocated with `new`
   - The need for `finalize()` is limited to special cases where your object can allocate storage in some way other than creating an object.
 But, you might observe, everything in Java is an object, so how can this be?
   - It would seem that `finalize()` is in place because you might do something C-like by allocating memory using a mechanism other than the normal one in Java.
 This can happen primarily through native methods, which are a way to call non-Java code from Java.
+  - Java doesn’t allow you to create local objects (on the stack) — you must always use `new`.
+So, they are always created on the heap.
-  - Bottom line, you won’t use `finalize()` much since you won't, in all likelihood, be interacting with non-Java code inside your Java code.
+  - Bottom line, you won’t use `finalize()` much since you won't, in all likelihood, be interacting with non-Java code inside your Java code. "...Finalizers are unpredictable, often dangerous, and generally unnecessary" - Joshua Bloch
+  - Types of GC approaches:
+    - stop-and-copy
+    - mark-and-sweep
+    - Adaptive generational stop-and-copy mark-and-sweep

 ## Lambdas